thixotropist/ghidra_import_tests/Readme.md

 # Ghidra binary import tests

->Warning: The primary documentation is now in a Hugo + Docsy static web site.
-The material below
+>Warning: The primary documentation is deployed to https://thixotropist.github.io/ghidra_import_tests/
->         will eventually be merged into that directory.

-Generate the documentation website with `hugo serve` in this directory, then open a browser at http://localhost:1313/ghidra_import_tests/.
+>         Generate the current documentation website with `hugo serve` in this directory, then open a browser at http://localhost:1313/ghidra_import_tests/.

 ## Summary